 Indian chutneys often resemble pestos.
 It is the same preparation, except that there is no oil or cheese.
-They are served as accompaniments to meals, as relishes, and are a staple in Indian meals.
+They are served as accompaniments to meals, as relishes, and are a staple in an Indian kitchen.
 Packed with vitamin A, the cilantro chutney adds a refreshing punch of flavor.
 Chutneys are also served with fritters, samosas, and steamed dumplings (dhokla) as dipping sauces.
 Chutneys are essential for street foods like bhel and chaats.
 Homemade chutneys are easy to make and are so much more flavorful than store-bought ones that often have preservatives.

 We love to spread this chutney, slightly thinned, on bread for sandwiches, or on buns for veggie burgers.
 A classic Indian sandwich is bread, butter, chutney, thinly sliced cucumbers, and thinly sliced tomatoes.
 Another option is chutney, sharp cheddar cheese, and tomatoes.
 Our yoga friends have enjoyed serving this chutney with shrimp and fish.